-Terrorist to be taken to their logical end: COAS
+Terrorists to be taken to their logical end: COAS

 The COAS said that Pakistan had rendered matchless sacrifices

 in the war against terrorism.
+Expressing the determination to wipe

-country, he said that terrorists’ bullets and ammunition would be
+out terrorism from the country, he said that terrorists’ bullets and

-finished but they would not be able to defeat the passion and love
+ammunition would be finished but they would not be able to defeat

-of the `jawans’ of Pakistan Army for the motherland.
+the passion and love of the `jawans’ of Pakistan Army for the

 He said Pakistan at present was confronted with a host of